belindadunu/Blitz2/README.md

 # URL Shortener Load Testing

 ## Overview
 I was tasked with deploying a new version of the URL Shortener application and ensuring it could handle a load test of 14,000 concurrent users.
 The initial test exposed some performance issues under high load.
-I took steps to remediate these issues and re-tested on a larger instance type from the m5 instance family to successfully handle the required user load.
+I took steps to remediate these issues and re-tested on a larger instance type to successfully handle the required user load.

 ## Initial Deployment and Configuration
 - Verified AWS CLI was installed locally